What? And Where? And not to mention How?

 The Alternative Guide to Flooring

-Now not many people know this, but there is invaluable tome called ‘The Alternative Guide to Flooring’ so if we haven’t answered your questions above, have a read.
+Now not many people know this, but there is invaluable tome called ‘The Alternative Guide to Flooring’ so if we haven’t answered your questions above, have a read by clicking here.
 This handy online guide is a great resource with six jam-packed chapters.
 It’s available at the foot of the home page.
 Highlights include:

 Alternative Flooring’s modern mix of carpet, rugs and runners have won numerous awards.
 This opening chapter guides you through the natural and wool flooring ranges, matching suitability with decorating options.
 It shows you how to use these designs creatively in interior spaces.